dbrain/soggy/README.md

 HAHA

 # Developer rambling to himself goes here
+TODO:
+- Fix stupid wrapping of interfaces
+- Check and fix routes
+- Move stuff to Context instead of crazy params

 Mission List:
 - Environment specific config (move the app.use etc. into a configure function, maybe)
 - Parameters in URL